-As this vibrant festival of colors approaches, it becomes paramount to share a few thoughts, or rather facts about it.
+As this vibrant festival of colors approaches, it becomes paramount to share a few thoughts or facts about it.
 We seldom get curious about what caused these festivals to originate and flourish as they do today.
-And also to know how is Holi celebrated at different destinations in India.
+Also, to know how Holi is celebrated at different destinations in India.

 Lets us first know why is it celebrated?